wietze/Invoke-ArgFuscator/README.md

 This module works on any operating system supporting PowerShell/pwsh; this includes Windows, macOS and Linux.

 * **Windows**: If you are using a Microsoft-supported version of Windows, such as Windows 10 or Windows 11, PowerShell will be pre-installed on your device.
 * **macOS**: If you have `brew` preinstalled, run `brew install powershell/tap/powershell` to install the latest version of PowerShell.
-For alternative installation options, refer to Microsoft's [documentation].
+For alternative installation options, refer to Microsoft's [documentation](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos).
-* **Linux**: Refer to Microsoft's [documentation] to see how you can install PowerShell on your distribution.
+* **Linux**: Refer to Microsoft's [documentation](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux) to see how you can install PowerShell on your distribution.

 ### Installation